Authentic Lessons for 21st Century Learning

 How do Earth’s materials cycle through living and nonliving components?

-Display slide 4 and share the lesson objectives.
+Display slide 4 and share the learning objectives.

 Display slide 5.
 Invite students to participate in an Always, Sometimes or Never True activity.
-As you go through each statement on slides 6-13, have students give a thumbs up for always, thumbs to the side for sometimes, or thumbs down for never.
-Be sure to ask each question separately and call on random students to give their opinions on the statement.
+As you go through each statement on slides 6–13, have students give a thumbs up for always, thumbs to the side for sometimes, or thumbs down for never.
+Be sure to read each statement separately and call on different students to give their opinions on the statement.

 After wrapping up the Always, Sometimes, or Never True activity, show one or both video clips about sinkholes that have occurred in Oklahoma.